davebarnwell/Event/README.md

   [SplSubject](http://php.net/manual/en/class.splsubject.php) implement a different interface to these classes.

-I personally believe the Mediator pattern is the easiest to debug and work with because one object has visibility of all events, and when events always include as their first argument to Observers the subject object the use cases of the per instance Observer pattern is greatly reduced.
+I personally believe the Mediator pattern is the easiest to debug and work with because one object has visibility of all events in the system, and when events always include as their first argument to Observers the subject object the use cases of the per instance Observer pattern are greatly reduced.

 ## Mediator usage:-